-See Fig. 3-1 and Fig. 3-2 in the 'Design and principle of operation' section a) Reversal of the direction of action from stem extends to stem retracts
+See Fig. 3-1 and Fig. 3-2 in the 'Design and principle of operation' chapter a) Reversal of the direction of action from stem extends to stem retracts

-9.5.1 Reversing the direction of action (fail-safe action)
+9.5.1 Reversing the direction of action

 The direction of action (and fail-safe action) of pneumatic actuators can be changed.
 The fail-safe action is indicated on the nameplate by a symbol: